Crypto-Cat/CTF/ctf_events/pico_gym/pwn/unsubscriptions_are_free/README.md

 Notice the `user->whatToDo` function pointer is now empty because the first word in a free chunk holds the previous free chunk's address (prev_ptr).
 However, the username remains.

-We can check the heap and see that our free chunk is in the `tcache`:
+We can check the heap and see that our free chunk is in the `tcache`.

 ```sh
 pwndbg> heap